How it works

 Map — recommended-measures filter

 Stack measures: cavity wall plus loft plus heat pump returns properties where all three are flagged on the EPC.
-Your highest-conversion bundle for whole-house retrofit.
+Your highest-value bundle for whole-house retrofit.

 🎯